Abdulkadir Sheikh Sakhawudeen

 Abdulkhadir Sheikh Sakhawudeen (Abdulqaadir Sheeh Saqaawudiin, عبد القادر شيخ سخاودين) was a Somali political figure and activist.

 History

 Abdulkhadir was born to a Tunni family.

 He was the first President of the Somali Youth League (SYL), Somalia's first political party.
-Having also been instrumental as the founder of the organization, Abdulkhadir and other early SYL nationalists were strongly influenced by the religious rebellion at the turn of the century of various religious figures such as Uways al-Barawi, his direct grandfather.
+Having also been instrumental as the founder of the organization following a meeting of 13 men he organised with Haji Mohamed Hussein and Yasin Osman at one of their houses to address the colonial discrimination he had personally witnessed and wished to absolve.
+He believed in a free state led by thinkers and revolutionaries like the Young Turks and the Young Arabs movements in the colonial countries.
+Abdulkhadir and other early SYL nationalists were strongly influenced by the religious rebellion at the turn of the century of various religious figures such as Uways al-Barawi, his direct grandfather.

 The SYL was established in 1943.
 Abdulkhadir died in June 1951.